 Mexican Horchata

-Horchata comes from a family of beverages with a long history.
-Fun fact: It started as an ancient barley water in Roman times believed to be cooling and medicinal.
-Read more in my Gastro Obscura article, Why Are So Many Different Drinks Called Horchata?
+Horchata comes from a family of beverages with a long and winding history.
+Read about it in my Gastro Obscura article, Why Are So Many Different Drinks Called Horchata?

 1 cup uncooked long-grain white rice